 "Downton Abbey" was full of romantic liaisons, both in public and behind closed doors.

 Tragedies and war may have prevented Matthew and Lady Mary, Daisy and William, and Tom and Lady Sybil from finding long-term happiness, but Anna and Mr. Bates were one of the couples who did live happily ever after.

-Those wanting to channel some of that romantic mojo can stay the night at Highclere in London Lodge, dating from 1793, or on one of the estate's cottages.
+Those wanting to channel some of that romantic mojo can stay the night at Highclere in London Lodge, dating from 1793, or Grotto Lodge.
 The accommodation books out well in advance.

 3. Tea and a 'her ladyship' mug